holoviz/panel/doc/tutorials/param.md

 ### Validation

-The primary purpose of parameters is to perform validation, e.g. if I try to assign an invalid value to a parameter, we will get an error:
+The primary purpose of parameters is to perform validation, e.g. if we try to assign an invalid value to a parameter, we will get an error:

 ```{pyodide}
 import traceback as tb